 Listing 13-21: Implementing the Iterator trait on our Counter struct

 We set the associated Item type for our iterator to u32, meaning the iterator will return u32 values.
-Again, don’t worry about associated types yet, we’ll be covering them in Chapter 19.
+Again, don’t worry about associated types yet, we’ll cover them in Chapter 19.

+prod: confirm xref

-We want our iterator to add one to the current state, so we initialized count to 0 so it would return one first.
-If the value of count is less than six, next will return the current value wrapped in Some, but if count is six or higher, our iterator will return None.
+We want our iterator to add one to the current state, so we initialized count to 0 so it would return 1 first.
+If the value of count is less than 6, next will return the current value wrapped in Some, but if count is 6 or higher, our iterator will return None.